Financial Support

 Contact our Student Finance Team on StudentFinanceTeam@cavc.ac.uk

-Support with other costs of coming to college for students aged 16-18 (incl. meals, kit, travel pass fees, childcare and other course costs)
+Support with other costs of coming to college for students aged 16-18 (including meals and childcare)

-Free meals at college 16-18 years of age, in line with Welsh Government criteria for Free School Meals
+Free meals at college 16-18 years of age, in line with Welsh Government criteria for Free School Meals.
+If you were eligible for Free School Meals in school you can apply to access this at college too.
+To find out more click here

-Childcare Household income of below £25,000.
+Childcare Household income of below £27,273.
 Funding provided for one child only and up to set amount.
+To find out more click here.

 Applying for financial support

-Apply today for Financial Support for other costs
+Apply today for Financial Support for meals or childcare via the Financial Contingency Fund (FCF)

 The college is registered under the data protection act.
 Personal data will only be gathered and used for the purposes stated in the College’s registration under the Act.
 Due to the College’s Data Protection Policy, the College will not discuss this application with any persons other than you (the applicant) without your permission.